Max Wax| Buy 6 Get 1 Free| Buy 9 Get 3 Free

 - History of fever blisters or cold sores (waxing can cause a flare-up)

 - Using Trevino, Tazaronene, or any other peeling agent

 - Recent surgical peel, microdermabrasion or chemical peel using glycolic, alpha hydroxy, salicylic acid, or other acid-based products

 Visit Skin Renew

-Massage, skin care, laser tattoo removal, and more.
+Massage therapy, skin care, laser tattoo removal, laser hair removal and more.

 Just a few minutes south of downtown Indianapolis.